Starting your First Vegetable Garden

 Starting your seeds indoors

-If you live in a cold climate, you will want to start your seeds indoors, or in a greenhouse of some sort.
+If you live in a cold climate, you will want to start your seeds indoors.
+You can also use a greenhouse of some sort.
 Start your seeds at least 6 to 8 weeks before they will be ready to set outside.
 Be sure to check the seed packet or the Plant Hardiness Map for the best dates to plant.

 Buy Quality Garden tools